Rechard16/Cat-Dog-Classifier/README.md

 ## Introduction

-Through image recognition of the image dataset, we hope to use Convolution Neural Network (CNN) to classify images into 'cat' and 'rabbit' categories.
+Through image recognition of the image dataset, we hope to use Convolution Neural Network (CNN) to classify images into 'cat' and 'dog' categories.